BillBohan/NISC/README.md

 25. Write to Z sets the value returned when reading either Z or NZ if ZF is set when reading.
 26. Write to NZ sets the value returned when reading either Z or NZ if ZF is clear when reading.
 27. Working Registers.
 These 16 registers do nothing special.
 They are just like RAM except they never generate wait states.
+28. Barrel Rotate.
+There is only one register here.
+All addresses in this range read and write to it rotated relative to their addresses.
+Write to 30 and read from 31 rotates one bit to the right.
+Write to 38 and read from 30 rotates 8 bits to the left.
-28. A lot of space for more stuff.
+29. Space for more stuff.
-29. x here means all values from 0 to F.
+30. x here means all values from 0 to F.
-30. There are sixteen registers.
+31. There are sixteen registers.
-31. These addresses use the Ax registers as memory pointers for read and write.
+32. These addresses use the Ax registers as memory pointers for read and write.
-32. These addresses use the Ax registers as stack pointers.
+33. These addresses use the Ax registers as stack pointers.
 Postdecremented read, Preincremented write.
-33. These addresses use the Ax registers as stack pointers.
+34. These addresses use the Ax registers as stack pointers.
 Predecremented read, Postincremented write.
-34. These addresses use the Ax registers as stack pointers.
+35. These addresses use the Ax registers as stack pointers.
 Postincremented read, Predecremented write.
-35. These addresses use the Ax registers as stack pointers.
+36. These addresses use the Ax registers as stack pointers.
 Preincremented read, Postdecremented write.
   - 00FF is the system stack used for Call and Relative Call when the AP gets pushed.